- Health Care, Drugs & Insurance

 Aspirin may have other effects in the body.
 It can cause kidney problems, since COX-1 is needed for normal kidney function.
 In addition, up to twenty percent of adults with asthma experience an asthma attack when they take aspirin.
 Aspirin can also cause tinnitus (ringing or other sounds in the ears in the absence of external sounds) or make existing tinnitus worse.
 In children with a viral disease, aspirin use may cause Reye’s syndrome, a very dangerous condition in which the brain and liver swell.

-Aspirin and Heart Attacks
+Aspirin and Cardiovascular Problems

 Aspirin’s ability to reduce blood clotting can be a harmful side effect of the medication.
 It may be a helpful feature in some people, however.
 These include people at risk for developing blood clots in the heart, resulting in a heart attack, or blood clots in the carotid arteries traveling up the neck to the brain, which could lead to a stroke.
 Some doctors recommend that patients who have an increased likelihood of developing these disorders take a low dose of aspirin every day.

 Some people with peripheral artery disease, or PAD, take aspirin to help their disorder.
 PAD usually affects arteries travelling to the legs.
 It's a condition in which an artery is narrowed by fatty deposits on the arterial lining.
-The narrowed passageway for blood flow increases the chance of a blood clot forming.
+The narrowed passageway for blood flow increases the chance of blood clot formation.

 Aspirin and Cancer Risk